oracle-livelabs/apex/employee-onboarding/6-create-workflow-pages/create-workflow-pages.md

     ![create IT tasks](./images/create-my-tasks.png " ")

-4. Our application has 1 entry point for Doctors.
-Doctors need to log in to approve or reject appointment requests.
-For this, you will create a Doctor Tasks page.
-This will also be a Unified Task List page for Doctors to act on the tasks assigned to them.
+4. Our application has 1 entry point for IT teams.
+IT need to log in to approve or reject appointment requests.
+For this, you will create a IT Tasks page.
+This will also be a Unified Task List page for IT team to act on the tasks assigned to them.

 5. To create another Unified Task list page, click **+ (Plus) Icon** on the top-right corner of the page designer toolbar.
 Select **Page** from the drop-down.